 Associate Provosts & VP for Research

-The Office of the Provost is divided into several major functional areas, with a vice president and associate provost leading the initiatives of each.
+The Office of the Provost is divided into several major functional areas, with an associate provost leading the initiatives of each.
 In addition, while Notre Dame Research is administratively distinct from the provost’s office, the two collaborate extensively, and the provost oversees the activities of both.

 Vice President and Senior Associate Provost for Budget and Planning

 Chris Maziar is the vice president and senior associate provost for budget and planning.
 In this capacity, her major responsibilities include overseeing academic budgeting, serving as the principal data steward for the academy, facilitating all faculty appointments, providing leadership for academic space management, and managing the approval process for changes to Committee on Appointments and Promotions (CAP) documents.
 Maziar also oversees the University Archives, the Office of the Registrar, and the Institute for Church Life.

 Vice President and Associate Provost for Faculty Affairs